 As mentioned above, hip openers are strongly tied to the Sacral Chakra.
 Regular practice activates the second chakra, promoting emotional balance, creativity, and self-expression.

-With a direct line to our emotions, we can connect with our feelings, embrace our sensuality, and explore our creativity without fear or hesitation.
+As this chakra has a direct line to our emotions, balancing it with yoga can help us connect with our feelings, embrace our sensuality, and explore our creativity on a deeper level.
 This can lead to a greater sense of emotional well-being and a more harmonious relationship with ourselves and others.

-Whether you sit in front of a computer all day or have a habit of harboring stress in your hips, including hip opening stretches into your yoga routine is key to cultivating a happier and healthier well-being.
+Whether you sit in front of a computer all day or have a habit of holding stress in your hips, including hip opening stretches into your yoga routine is key to a healthier body and mind.
 Try this soothing hip opening yoga sequence next time you need a release or a stronger center.

-Note: These poses are ordered from low to high impact, so be sure to stay in a mild discomfort zone and only progress if it feels right.
+Note: These poses are ordered from low to high impact, so stay in a mild discomfort zone and only progress if it feels right.
 If you suffer from any preexisting back or hip issues, consult your doctor first.

 1. Happy Baby Pose (Ananda Balasana)